GoogleCloudPlatform/appengine-bottle-skeleton/README.md

    ```
    git clone https://github.com/GoogleCloudPlatform/appengine-python-bottle-skeleton.git
    ```
-3. Install dependencies in the project's lib/ directory - App Engine can only import libraries from inside your project directory.
+3. Install dependencies in the project's `lib/` directory.
+   Note: App Engine can only import libraries from inside your project directory.

    ```
    cd appengine-python-bottle-skeleton